Omar Khadr, once a Guantanamo inmate, freed on bail in Canada

 A judge in an Alberta court ruled that Khadr, who was captured in Afghanistan when he was 15 and pleaded guilty to killing a U.S. soldier, can be released on bail, denying an appeal by the Canadian government to keep him in custody.

-Khadr, 28, who was transferred to Alberta from a U.S. naval base prison at Guantanamo Bay in Cuba in 2012, emerged from his lawyer's home Thursday evening to neighbors' cheers.
+Khadr, 28, who was transferred to Alberta from a U.S. naval base prison at Guantanamo Bay in Cuba in 2012, emerged from his lawyer's home Thursday evening to neighbours' cheers.

 "I'm sorry for the pain that I might have caused the families of the victims," Khadr told reporters, adding: "I can't change the past.
 All I can do is work on the present and the future."